eshneken/terraform-bmcs-weblogic-jenkins-chef/Readme.md

 The **jenkins** directory contains the groovy domain specific language (GDSL) scripts that define the Jenkins pipelines for environment creation and destruction.
 The GitHub location of these scripts is used directly in the Jenkins job config (also demonstrating IaC concepts).

 ## Environment Setup
-First, make sure that you have an Oracle BMCS account and know all the important things like tenancy OCID, compartment OCID, User OCID, User fingerprint, etc.
+First, make sure that you have an Oracle OCI account and know all the important things like tenancy OCID, compartment OCID, User OCID, User fingerprint, etc.

 Next, make sure you have visited [Hosted Chef](https://chef.io) and create an account for yourself with an organization.
 Alternatively, you can always use a Chef instance that you set up on a local server but this seems silly given the ease of using the hosted version.